Reinstall Sophos Firewall OS: USB reimage

 - .zip: Archive with image files for virtual appliances.

-- .sig: Signed image for specific appliance models or update scenarios.
+- .sig: Signed image for certain appliance models or update scenarios.

 For production systems, the current MR of a supported version is usually the better choice than a freshly released GA version.
 If a reimage is part of a recovery or support case, the target version must always match the available backup, licence status and planned restore.